About the Assisted Reproduction Unit (ARU)

 - hormone treatment for men with abnormal endocrine problems affecting fertility

-- In Vitro Fertilisation (IVF) and related treatments
+- In-vitro Fertilisation (IVF) and related treatments

 - pre-implantation genetic screening

-- donor egg replacement
+- embryo replacement using donor egg or sperm

 - storage of sperm and eggs